 Straw bale gardening – is there a gardening method that sounds easier?
-All you need to do is buy a straw bale, place it in a sunny position, condition it for 10 days, and plant your favorite plants in it.
-Let’s find out how to condition a straw bale for gardening!
+Straw bale gardening is a great way to avoid the most common problems people have when gardening – plus, it’s simple!
+All you need to do is buy a straw bale, place it in a sunny position, spend ten days conditioning it with water and fertilizer, pick your plants, and start gardening!

 Why Straw Bale Gardening?